Holi Special – A Celebration with Lots of Festivities

 On the main day of Holi, people play colors, especially in North India.
 Most of the North Indian states celebrate this festival of colors with complete enthusiasm.
 People take extreme delight in spraying colorful water over each other using pichkari or buckets of it.
 Small balloons filled with colored water are also thrown over each other.
 People also apply colors to each other and give hugs to each other for wishing Holi.

 Along with enjoying a number of activities, preparation of various delicacies is part of Holi celebrations.
 People prepare gujhiya, mathri, malpua and many other traditional delicacies with great joy on the eve of Holi.
 These delicacies are an integral part of Holi celebrations.

 Traditions followed in the Holi festival varies a bit and sometimes from one destination to another.
 It is celebrated with maximum zeal in Mathura, Vrindavan, Barsana and Nandgaon – places associated with Lord Krishna.
 In Barsana, it is called as Lathmaar Holi.
 In Punjab and Haryana, people play Dulandi Holi.
 Most of the cities in India enjoy breaking of matki on the eve of Holi.

-Any kind of rituals we perform, the spirit of Holi is always high in India.
-It is a beautiful festival which creates the strength of brotherhood and brings people close to each other.
+Any kind of rituals we perform, the spirit of Holi has been always high in India.
+It is a beautiful festival, which creates the strength of brotherhood and brings people close to each other.
 This is what matters the most about this festival than anything else.